-Before we start talking about senior cats, let’s talk about what “senior” actually means.
+Before we start talking about senior cats, let’s answer the question “When is a cat considered senior?”
 There isn’t a specific age when a cat moves into the senior category, but senior cats are typically older than 11 years and considered geriatric if they’re 15 years or older.
 And some cats can actually live into their 20s!
 Cats are living longer than ever now thanks to an indoor lifestyle, better nutrition and advancements in veterinary medicine.
 So when you adopt a “senior” cat, they could be with you for half of their life!

 You Get What You Get with a Senior Cat